petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/using-notification-templates.md

 ---
 # Using Notification Templates

 Email notifications are sent automatically to users based on events in the store.
 To send them, you must first create a *Notification Template*.
-Notification templates define the sender, trigger, and content of an email notification.
+Notification templates under a channel define the sender, recipient, trigger, and content of an email notification.

+!!! important
+    The preferred way to set up notifications is by creating a notification template and then using it in an object action.
+See [Notification Template](https://learn.liferay.com/w/dxp/process-automation/notifications/creating-notification-templates) and [Defining Object Actions](https://learn.liferay.com/w/dxp/liferay-development/objects/creating-and-managing-objects/actions/defining-object-actions) for more information.
+The following instructions specify how to create a notification template at the channel level.

 !!! note
-    To use notifications in Commerce, first configure mail settings for your Liferay system.
+    To use notifications, first configure mail settings for your Liferay system.
 See [Configuring Mail](https://learn.liferay.com/w/dxp/installation-and-upgrades/setting-up-liferay/configuring-mail) for more information.

 ## Event Triggers